SunpreetSChahal/Steam-Raw-EDA_ML/README.md

 # Steam
 ## *Further Data Cleaning, EDA and Game Recommendation*

-This project uses an unclean Steam dataset.
+This project uses a raw Steam dataset.

 The aim of this project is to:
 - Clean data, initally in a notebook
-- Transfer code to an IDE and upload a script for the data cleanse
+- Transfer code to an IDE and upload a script for the data cleansing process
 - Complete EDA on various topics
 - Create a recommendation system for the media on Steam